storageos/deploy/k8s/deploy-storageos/cluster-operator/README.md

 Limiting StorageOS can cause malfunction for Read/Write to StorageOS volumes, hence it is recommended to not restrict tightly the Pod resources.

+## Clean up

+The `cleanup.sh` will delete the operator deployment and all its CRDs.
+When that happens the StorageOS daemonset managed by the operator will be removed too.